“After eight years in software, I started to think about what I really wanted to do. . . . Finance was my biggest hobby.”

 Sessions combine theory and practice to help students identify their strengths, focus their interests, and refine their career management skills.
-Drawing on the expertise of both faculty and CDO staff, Career Orientation provides valuable experience in self-assessment, career planning, networking, persuasive communication, interviewing, and negotiation.
+Drawing on the expertise of both faculty and CDO staff, Career Core provides valuable experience in self-assessment, career planning, networking, persuasive communication, interviewing, and negotiation.

 "The relationships that we forged helped us to turn out a better project.
 We were able to test our hypotheses with the people that we spoke with every single day.
 And really, I think the friendships that you develop really propel the work that you’re doing."